 7. Mountains and Villages

 The Troodos Mountains are the striking oasis that is home to the highest peak on the island – mighty Mount Olympus, which soars 2,000m above the Mediterranean.
 Look out for it welcoming you as you fly in.
 Dramatic trails sweep around Mount Olympus with plenty of shade provided by the bountiful trees, essential as it can get very hot en route.
-In winter, snow is more of an issue than sun and there is even skiing as snow is a regular occurrence.
 As you tumble down through the verdant forests you chance upon cute little houses in the stone villages.
 The well-signposted Caledonia Trail leads from Troodos village through the woodland to the island’s highest waterfall.

 What could be more romantic than getting married on the island of Aphrodite, the Goddess of Love?
 Her trace is sprinkled like confetti across this island nation at places like Aphrodite’s Rock and Aphrodite’s Baths.
 And love really is in the air with spectacular sunsets and sunrises, plus hotels that really know how to pull out all the stops for honeymooners.
 Handily, Olympic Holidays can arrange Anglican or Catholic church weddings, or you can even say your vows at your hotel or out at sea on a yacht.
 Civil services are possible too.
 We can arrange everything from buttonholes and poses, right through to spectacular wedding cakes and a ribbon for your fancy chauffeur driven car.